pyOpenSci/pyopensci.github.io/_posts/2019-11-18-pandera-dataframe-validation.md

 <img src="https://pandera.readthedocs.io/en/latest/_images/pandera-logo.svg"
 width="250px">

-To illustrate `pandera`'s capabilities using a small toy example.
+To illustrate `pandera`'s capabilities let's use a small toy example.
 Suppose you're analyzing data for some insights in the context of a mission-critical project, where it’s vital to ensure the quality of the datasets that you're looking at.